 On 2 serving plates spoon puree in the middle of each plate.
 Arrange asparagus on top and place barramundi resting on the asparagus.
 Arrange droplets of salsa verde around the plate and garnish the top of the fish with micro herbs and fennel fronds and serve.
 Serve extra salsa verde on the side.

-*You can buy any white fish fillets for this recipe.
+*Fennel, potato puree and the salsa verde can be made the day before.
+You can buy any white fish fillets for this recipe.
 A note on the anchovies; even if you don’t like anchovies you actually can’t taste the anchovy flavour at all in the sauce, it just makes the sauce more flavoursome, give it a try!